Stamford Bridge (stadium): Modernisation and redevelopment

 With the Taylor Report arising from the Hillsborough disaster being published in January 1990 and ordering all top division clubs to have all-seater stadiums in time for the 1994–95 season, Chelsea's plan for a 34,000-seat stadium at Stamford Bridge was given approval by Hammersmith and Fulham council on 19 July 1990.

 The re-building of the stadium commenced and successive building phases during the 1990s eliminated the original running track.
 The construction of the East Stand some 20 years earlier had begun the process of eliminating the track.
 All stands, now roofed and all-seater, are immediately adjacent to the pitch.
 This structure captures and concentrates the noise of supporters.
 The pitch, the turnstiles, and the naming rights of the club are now owned by Chelsea Pitch Owners, an organisation set up to prevent the stadium from being purchased by property developers.

 KSS Design Group (architects) designed the complete redevelopment of Stamford Bridge Stadium and its hotels, megastore, offices and residential buildings.

 Other uses

+Other football events

 Stamford Bridge was the venue of the FA Cup Final from 1920 to 1922, before being replaced by Wembley Stadium in 1923.
 It has staged ten FA Cup semi-finals, ten Charity Shield matches, and three England matches, the last in 1932.
 It was one of the home venues for the representative London XI team that played in the original Inter-Cities Fairs Cup.
 The team played the home leg of the two-legged final at Stamford Bridge, drawing 2–2 with FC Barcelona; they lost the away leg 6–0, however.

+On 23 May 2013, the stadium hosted the final of the 2012–13 UEFA Women's Champions League.

+On 5 August 2023, Stamford Bridge hosted charity match Game4Ukraine to raise money for the United24 initiative, a fundraiser to help in Ukraine's rebuilding of facilities and infrastructure that suffered damage from the Russian invasion of Ukraine as well as the ongoing Russo-Ukrainian War.

+In 2019 and 2024, Stamford Bridge has also been used as the venue for Soccer Aid, an annual charity match initially organised by singer Robbie Williams and actor Jonathan Wilkes.

+Chelsea Women

+Since the 2010s, Chelsea F.C.
+Women, the club's women's affiliate, has played selected games at Stamford Bridge, including league games against domestic rivals as well as all UEFA Women's Champions League games.